Community Briefing - ONGD Proposed Constitution

 Read More »

 The Office of Navajo Government Development (ONGD) intends to place a 113-page proposed constitution on the November 3, 2026, ballot as a single referendum question.
 Purporting to be written “by the collective will,” the document would bypass all legislative controls.
-As of May 13, 2026, the Diné People still do not know much about this massive document.

 For the text of ONGD’s proposed “constitution,” go to ONGD’s website